PostgreSQL 16: Changes That Affect Day-to-Day Work

 pg_basebackup.
 Faster initial backups on large clusters. - LZ4 and Zstandard compression integrated in

-pg_stat_replicationstatistics — more detail on lag and state of each replica.
+pg_stat_replicationstatistics with more detail on lag and state per replica. - More granular

 Less Visible But Important Changes

-io_methodexperimental parameter for testingio_uringon Linux.
-Promises significant I/O throughput improvements.- Improved
+io_methodparameter for testingio_uringon Linux.
+Promises significant I/O throughput improvements on modern kernels. - Improved

-CREATE TABLE LIKEwith more options for what to inherit (constraints, indexes, statistics). - Large-transaction compression in logical replication — less bandwidth in logical replication.
+CREATE TABLE LIKEwith more inheritance options (constraints, indexes, statistics). - Large-transaction compression in logical replication — less bandwidth in active CDC streams.

 When to Migrate

-- If you’re on 15: migration is relatively easy, no disruptive changes.
-Worth planning in the next 6 months to benefit from
+- On Postgres 15: migration is relatively easy with no disruptive changes.
+Worth planning to benefit from

-pg_stat_ioand standby logical replication. - If you’re on 14 or earlier: prioritise migrating to 15 or 16 per your operational calendar.
+pg_stat_ioand standby logical replication. - On Postgres 14 or earlier: prioritise migrating to 15 or 16 per your operational calendar.
 Older versions approach end-of-life.

-For new 2023 projects, start directly on 16.
-No reason to launch on an earlier version.
+For new projects, start directly on 16.
+There’s no reason to launch on an earlier version.

 - Extensions.
-Verify each extension you use (PostGIS, pgvector, TimescaleDB, etc.) has a 16-compatible version.
+Verify PostGIS, pgvector, TimescaleDB, and any other extension have a Postgres 16-compatible version.

-pg_dumpfrom 16 toward a lower version before committing (backward compatibility works but worth validating). - Existing logical replication: subscriber/publisher migration requires coordination with counterparts.
+pg_dumpfrom version 16 toward the lower version before committing the change. - Existing logical replication.
+Subscriber/publisher migration requires coordination with counterparts.

 Conclusion

-PostgreSQL 16 doesn’t transform how you use the database; it improves specific points any Postgres operator in production will appreciate.
-Logical replication from standby, pg_stat_io, and parallelism improvements are the three news items that justify planning migration from 14 or 15.
-For teams on 13 or earlier, end-of-life timing also adds urgency.
+PostgreSQL 16 doesn’t transform how you use the database; it improves specific points any production Postgres operator will appreciate.
+Logical replication from standby, pg_stat_io, and parallel FULL OUTER JOIN are the three features that justify planning migration from versions 14 or 15.
+For teams on 13 or earlier, the end-of-life timeline adds real urgency.